What Building Work is Exempt? - No Building Consent Required

 What building work is exempt?

 This is defined in Schedule 1 of the Building Act 2004.
-It is titled 'Building work for which building consent is not required'.
+This schedule is titled 'Building work for which building consent is not required'.

 Common questions arise with bathroom renovations/refurbishment.
 Generally this building work is exempt.
 As it falls within exemptions under sections 1, 12, 32, 34 and 35.